NickJ26/import-Some_Pythoning/Sorting_Algos/README.md

-  This Folder contains the most basic and common sorting Algorithms
+  This Folder contains the most basic and commonly used sorting Algorithms